Application and Forms

 Admission is a two-step process.
 First, you must apply to the UNC Graduate School and International Admissions.
 Completed applications are evaluated and then forwarded to the School of Special Education faculty for review and recommendation.
 Contact the Graduate School and International Admissions office (970 351-2831) or get an application online.

 Submit the following materials along with the application fee.
 Failure to submit all required materials will delay the processing of your application.

 - A completed UNC Graduate School application form

-- Two official transcripts from every accredited college or university attended since high school.
+- One official transcript from every accredited college or university attended since high school.

 - Two letters of reference from supervisors, university faculty, or colleagues.